The Best Sandwiches in Manchester Money Can Buy

-With that in mind, today marks the start of British Sandwich Week and we’re celebrating it by having our favourite sandwich, Cheese and Marmite (obviously), and also giving you the best places in Manchester to grab yourself one – not necessarily of the same variety!
+The humble sandwich is one of life’s true simple pleasure.
+White or Brown, Cheese or Pickle, we don’t discriminate.
+Sandwiches have accompanied us Joes through the good times and the bad.
+So with that in mind, today marks the start of British Sandwich Week and we’re celebrating it by having our favourite sandwich (Cheese and Marmite (obviously)) and by also giving you the best places in Manchester to grab yourself one – not necessarily of the same variety!

 The Milano from Rustica